uswitch/trustyle/README.md

 To add a new element, copy the template to the src/elements directory, update the package.json with the name and add your source code.

 ### Imports
 Because we are not using Webpack + Babel to transpile the source code, only TypeScript, you *cannot use default imports*.
-For React, you can use `import * as React`, otherwise just use a `require`.
+For React, you can use `import * as React`.